 During the first two-day virtual workshop Andy will focus on using value studies from the outset to identify the large shapes in a scene.
 These large shapes provide the artist with opportunities for lost edges when painting in watercolor, which is essential if we are to take full advantage of the medium.
 Too often the 'found edges', or details, take over the painter's thinking process, and the result is a tight watercolor.

 To loosen up it is imperative to have a clear vision of what you want to accomplish with your painting and then execute it quickly.
 This workshop will give you the tools and confidence to do just that."
 Each day’s sessions will include two demonstrations, each followed by student painting time during which Andy will be available to answer questions.
 During the second day in each virtual workshop, the afternoon painting time will be followed by an hour for a group critique.

 Internationally recognized, award-winning artist Mark Mehaffey is a Signature member of the American Watercolor Society.
 Among his other recognitions are status memberships in such organizations as the National Watercolor Society, the Transparent Watercolor Society of America, the Rocky Mountain Watermedia Society, the International Society of Experimental Artists, the Louisiana Watercolor Society and the International Society of Acrylic Painters.
 His paintings are included in corporate, public, and private collections throughout the world.

-Graham studied Graphic Design and Illustration at multiple colleges in the United Kingdom.
-After a successful career as an Illustrator, winning a DADA award for his Illustrations and also featuring in several Association of Illustrators annuals Graham returned to his first love, watercolour painting.
-His paintings are inspired by the effect of light and shadow on our environment, creating dynamic shapes and colours, Graham especially enjoy painting people going about their everyday lives.
+Graham studied graphic design and illustration at multiple colleges in the United Kingdom.
+After a successful career as an illustrator, winning a DADA award for his Illustrations and featuring in several Association of Illustrators annuals, Graham returned to his first love, watercolor painting.
+His paintings are inspired by the effect of light and shadow on our environment, creating dynamic shapes and colors, Graham especially enjoys painting people going about their everyday lives.